studiobflat/avalanche-api/README.md

-# avalanche-go
+# avalanche-api

-`avalanche-go` includes all the public API calls that are available on an AvalancheGo instance.
+`avalanche-api` includes all the public API calls that are available on an AvalancheGo instance.

 ## TODO's